2015 – 56th Edition

-The government of Andorra has announced the names of the two artists chosen to represent Andorra at the 2015 Biennal : Agustí Roqué, sculptor and Joan Xandri, painter
+The government of Andorra selected two artists to represent Andorra at the 2015 Biennal : Agustí Roqué, sculptor, and Joan Xandri, painter.

 To speak of landscape, both in general and in this particular case, means to speak especially of ideological implications: the necessity of identifying a country from the linguistic, scientific, historic, literary and æsthetic points of view.